advance100/doc_webpack/internal-webpack-plugins.md

 Adds a cache to the compiler, where modules are cached.

-You can pass an `cache` object, where the modules are cached.
-Elsewise one is created per plugin instance.
+You can pass a `cache` object, where the modules are cached.
+Otherwise one is created per plugin instance.

 ### `ProgressPlugin(handler)`